ricardobna/docs/Tutorials/gettingstarted/Step05.rst

 Combinator and Conditional style
 --------------------------------

--  It's possible to combine two or more Classes using a combinator
+-  It is possible to combine two or more Classes using a combinator
 -  In this example the active state of the Button will turn the text red

    .. code:: java